01-edu/public/subjects/sortable/README.md

 > data from those smartypants.
 > This information can be found here: [all.json](https://rawcdn.githack.com/akabab/superhero-api/0.2.0/api/all.json).

+Note that since this mission is using *critical* data, you are not allowed to rely on any frameworks or libraries, you have to be the author of every bit of code.

 #### Fetching the data

 In order to get the information out of the API you should use `fetch`.